ethereum/builder-specs/specs/bellatrix/builder.md

 ## Building

-Upon request, a builder is expected to build execution payloads for registered validators.
+The builder builds execution payloads for registered validators.
-The builder responds with a `SignedBuilderBid` that commits to the header of an execution payload.
+The builder submits a `SignedBuilderBid` that commits to the header of an execution payload.
 The builder only reveals the full execution payload once the validator accepts the bid.
 The validator accepts a bid and commits to a specific `ExecutionPayload` with a `SignedBlindedBeaconBlock`.